CaesarXInsanium/AlgorithmsWithCXI/src/sets.md

 ## Other Facts

-- due to the nature of boolean algebra some operations can be replaced with an other operation at the cost of performance in implementation
+- due to the nature of boolean algebra some operations can be replaced with another operation at the cost of performance in implementation